My Path to Being a Good Student

 Tax Preparation and Filing

-Following the IRS standards, tax preparers come on campus to assist you filing your tax return and/or amendment and maximize your tax credits including the Earned Income, American Opportunity or Child Tax Credits.
-This service is available from January through April at the Main Campus and Northwest Regional Center.
+Following the IRS standards, Single Stop staff assist you in preparing your documents and submit your documents for filing your tax return and/or amendment so that you can maximize your tax credits including the Earned Income, American Opportunity or Child Tax Credits.
+This service is available from January through April at the Main Campus.

 Legal Aid

-Attorneys and advocates provide free assistance and advice to address issues with public benefit denials and suspensions, housing, utilities, employment, record expungement, fraud, identity theft, and more.
+Single Stop staff refer students to attorneys and advocates who provide free assistance and advice to address issues with public benefit denials and suspensions, housing, utilities, employment, record expungement, fraud, identity theft, and more.

 Immigration Consultations